 I adapted the Italian Wild Rice Soup with Asparagus, Leeks and Chickpeas I have for you today– a soup with the true Spring flavors of fresh vegetables– from a recipe in the cookbook Lidia’s Italy.
 Her version is vegetarian, although it contains cheese.
 I subbed out the arborio rice for some nutty, delicious wild rice and the cheese for some heart-healthy chickpeas.
 It was divine.

-I am going to run now to enjoy my weekend, but first, here’s the recipe.
+I am going to run now to enjoy my weekend, but first, here’s the recipe for the Italian Wild Rice Soup.
 It’s super easy with very little prep and although you need to let the soup cook for more than an hour, it is a labor-free hour because you have to do precisely nothing.

 - 6 large cloves garlic, crushed